Joss-Hua/hello-word/RFP：venus-market - system development.md

 ## Acceptance Criteria

-**Finally determine the scope, workflow design, architecture and design model acceptance criteria:**
+**Acceptance criteria for Finalize scope, workflow design, architecture & Design mockups:**
-- The deliverables of this milestone must represent the final design of the service
+- This milestone's deliverables must represent the final design of the service.
-- Workflow design should address the core goals proposed in this brief
+- The workflow design should address the core goals proposed in the description of this brief.

 **Compatible with lotus client-side storage and retrieval**
 - The lotus client can smoothly access any miner in the venus distributed mining pool for storage retrieval services